 Portfolio Performance: The Compensation Committee selected this metric based on the belief that maintaining low G&A costs is a good measurement of administrative cost control, which ultimately works to the benefit of shareholders.
-The result was a breakthrough payout of 150%.
-The Company maintained relatively low G&A costs in light of the level of mergers and acquisition activities conducted in the year.
+The company incurred normal run-rate G&A, resulting in a threshold payout of 50%.

 Share Price Performance: The Compensation Committee selected this metric based on the belief that demonstrating superior returns aligns with shareholder interests and is a strong indicator of long-term performance.
-The result was a breakthrough payout of 150%.
-As of September 30, 2021, Gold Royalty's relative Total Shareholder Return ("TSR") outperformed the Peer Group by 47%.
-Gold Royalty's share price was up 40%; the Peer Group was down 7% and GDXJ was down 17%.
+This target was not met for the applicable year.

 Increase Market Profile: The Compensation Committee selected this metric based on the belief that improving trading liquidity over time and broadening equity research coverage is important to our shareholders.
-The result was a breakthrough payout of 150%.
-As of September 30, 2021, Gold Royalty's average daily trading value is \$2.4 million.
-In addition, during the year, research coverage was initiated on the Company by key brokerages.
+The result was a target payout of 100%.
+For the year ended September 30, 2022, the Company's average daily traded value led its peer group, and the Company increased its analyst research coverage from two to five.

 Financing: The Compensation Committee selected this metric based on the belief that securing financing was significant for implementing the Company's growth and acquisition strategy.
-The result was a breakthrough payout of 150%.
-On March 11, 2021 the Company completed its IPO of 18,000,000 units at a price of \$5.00 per unit for gross proceeds of \$90,000,000.
+The result was a target payout of 100%.
+During the year ended September 30, 2022, the Company filed a \$250 million base shelf prospectus to allow future flexibility for raising capital, including the initiation of an at-the-market (ATM) offering program.

 Organizational Development: The Compensation Committee selected this metric to support the Company's commitment to strong leadership and to adopt best practice governance structures.
-The result was a breakthrough payout of 150%.
-As of September 30, 2021, all key positions are filled to enable the Company to evaluate and execute on major transactions and key policies, procedures and practices are implemented.
-This included filling all key executive roles and adopting a number of key governance policies.
+The result was a target payout of 100%.
+During the year ended September 30, 2022, the Company expanded its organizational profile, including through the addition of a Vice President, Environmental, Social and Governance to lead ESG initiatives, a manager of operations to support portfolio management, and addressed diversity at the Board level through the addition of a female director.